NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

 To demonstrate the various aspects of analysing methylation data, we will be using a small, publicly available 450k methylation dataset (\ `GSE49667 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE49667>`_).
 The dataset contains 10 samples in total: there are 4 different sorted T-cell types (naive, rTreg, act_naive, act_rTreg, collected from 3 different individuals (M28, M29, M30).
 An additional birth sample (individual VICS-72098-18-B) is included from another study (`GSE51180 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51180>`_) to illustrate approaches for identifying and excluding poor quality samples.

-These datasets have been downloaded to Uppmax prior to the workshop, so you just need to point R towards the directory they are saved.
+These datasets have been uploaded to Uppmax prior to the workshop, so you just need to point R towards the directory they are saved.
 The ``list.files`` command will return the list of files in the specified directory.

 .. code-block:: r

-   dataDirectory <- "data"
+   dataDirectory <- "/sw/courses/epigenomics/DNAmethylation/array_data/"
    # list the files
    list.files(dataDirectory, recursive = TRUE)